yohanboniface/Leaflet.EditInOSM/README.md

 Check out the [demo](http://yohanboniface.github.com/Leaflet.EditInOSM/examples/basic.html).

-To see some of the newer features, clone this repo and navigate to `examples/` folder in your browser.
+To see some of the newer features, see the Examples section below.

 Out-of-the-box supporter editors:
 - iD